 But did I care?
 Not one bit.
 I was trying to find my place in this scary new world called high school, and Cliff was the first guy that ever made me feel important.
-He saw me when I was invisible.
-(Okay, sorry, had to.)
+In the poetic words of Mia Thermopolis, he saw me when I was invisible.
+(Sorry, had to.)

 So when he finally asked me to be his girlfriend on a particularly sunny day that following June, I didn’t think twice—despite my mother’s wishes.
 (Fifteen-year-olds, amIright?)
 Needless to say, we had a wonderful (albeit brief) summer together, the most memorable evenings spent riding around town in his best friend’s car and singing along to the Moulin Rouge soundtrack at the top of our lungs.
 Life was down right dreamy for a hot second, and I was over the moon.

 Then the inevitable happened: Cliff hooked up with the same ex-girlfriend he had cheated on before me.
 Classic.